EperezOk/UnitGPT/README.md

 Ensure you have the following tools installed:

-- [Foundry](https://github.com/foundry-rs/foundry): To run and compile Solidity contracts.
+- [Foundry](https://github.com/foundry-rs/foundry): To run and compile Solidity contracts
-- Python 3.x for running scripts.
+- Python 3.x for running scripts
 - Poetry for installing dependencies

 ## Authors

-- Baliarda Gonzalo
+- Baliarda, Gonzalo
-- Perez Ezequiel Agustín
+- Perez, Ezequiel